wildlifeevoeco/CaribouSwimming/paper/manuscript.md

     class (age or sex) influence propensity for oceanic swimming?
 Our initial observation was of an adult male, but all collared individuals were adult females.
-Are younger caribou more likely to swim due to heightened competition?
-Are males or females without a calf-at-heel more likely to swim in the summer given the are not restricted based on presence of a calf-at-heel, as females are.
+Are younger caribou more likely to swim if they are unable to compete with older individuals for resources?
+Are males or females without a calf-at-heel more likely to swim in the summer given they are not restricted based on presence of a calf-at-heel, as females are?

 4)  If swimming is a function of density-dependent habitat selection, what are the costs of movement between patches?
 IFD assumes